boostrjs/boostr/README.md

 Using the `dependsOn` property, you can specify dependencies between the services of your Layr app.

-So, for example, you can specify that a `'web-frontend'` service depends on a `'backend'` service, which itself depends on a `'database'` service.
+So, for example, you can specify that a web-frontend service depends on a backend service, which itself depends on a database service.

 When you start your app with the [`start`](#boostr-service-start-options) command, Boostr analyses the dependencies between your services and ensures that each dependency starts before each dependent.

 So, in the example above, the services will start in the following order:

-1. `'database'` service
+1. Database service
-2. `'backend'` service
+2. Backend service
-3. `'web-frontend'` service
+3. Web-frontend service

 The same logic applies to other commands, such as the [`deploy`](#boostr-service-deploy-options) command.

-Here's an example showing how to specify a dependency between a `'web-frontend'` service and a `'backend'` service:
+Here's an example showing how to specify a dependency between a web-frontend service and a backend service:

 ```js
 // frontend/boostr.config.mjs